osg-htc/technology/docs/software/git-software-development.md

 By "batching" all of your review comments this way, a single email notification will be sent for your review, which contains all of your review comments together.

+#### Batch commits when accepting suggestions from a review

+When someone reviews your pull request, they may make suggestions that tweak your changes.

+Similar to review comments, suggestions from a review can either be applied one at a time (Commit suggestion), or they can be batched and applied together.
+To batch suggestions, first you need to open the "Files changed" tab;
+then for each suggestion you want to accept, click "Add suggestion to batch".
+Finally, click "Commit suggestions" to apply all batched suggestions as a single commit.

+Generally we prefer to batch related changes or miscellaneous tweaks rather than applying each one individually.
+But if there are a number of suggestions of a different nature, it is OK to group them such that you apply one batch for each set of related suggestions (consistent with the guideline to put logically separate changes into separate commits).